Tax Tips For The 2017 Taxation Year

 Once the form is completed, you should sign it, and forward it to Canada Revenue Agency.
 These forms can be reviewed at any time of the year so you needn’t wait until tax time for submission.
-In fact, it often takes several months for Canada Revenue Agency to approve the form and so it would be prudent to send it in as soon as it has been completed by your doctor.
+In fact, it often takes several months for Canada Revenue Agency to approve the form and so it would be prudent to send it in as soon as it has been completed.

 2. Get Back Taxes That You Should Never Have Paid

-It is quite possible that you may not be keeping as much of your hard earned money as you are entitled to.
-A well known Ottawa Accountant who works in the field of taxation with a specific focus on people with disabilities and their caregivers has estimated that about 50% of people who are entitled to the Disability Tax Credit and the Caregiver Tax Credit are actually claiming it.
-This means that people in the special needs community are giving the Government thousands upon thousands of dollars in tax revenue that should stay in our community.
+It is quite possible that you may not be keeping as much of your hard earned money as you are entitled to keep.
+Many people in the special needs community are giving the Government thousands upon thousands of dollars in tax revenue that should stay in our community.
 But this doesn’t have to continue.
-By following a few simple steps, people with disabilities and their caregivers can claim the DTC from this year onward and for up to 10 years in the past where they have not claimed the credit.
-In addition, caregivers can also claim back as far as 2002 for the Caregiver Tax Credit provided that your dependent is over age 18 in each of the years being claimed.
-These credits could result in you receiving tax refunds of $10,000, $16,000 and even much more when combined with the other tax credits or deductions that you may have missed over the years and which are still available to you.
+By following a few simple steps, people with disabilities and their supporting family members can claim the DTC from this year onward and for up to 10 years in the past where they have not claimed the credit.
+In addition, caregivers can also claim back as far as 2007 for the Caregiver Tax Credit provided that your dependent is over age 18 in each of the years being claimed.
+These credits could result in you receiving tax refunds of $10,000, $18,000 and even much more when combined with the other tax credits or deductions that you may have missed over the years and which are still available to you.

-At a recent Tax Seminar hosted by the Ontario Federation for Cerebral Palsy and Canada Revenue Agency, the guest Speaker stated that “to re-file is so simple that my 6 year old daughter could do it in about 10 minutes.”
-Therefore, why pay any of the many tax re-file firms that have sprung up in our community in the last few years anywhere from 15% to 30% of the refund for a task that can be completed by you in about 10 minutes?
+Why pay any of the many tax re-file firms that have sprung up in our community in the last few years anywhere from 15% to 35% of the refund for a task that can be completed by you in about 10 minutes?
 The Federal Government has some serious concerns about the amount that these firms are charging and so has launched an enquiry process with a view toward limiting the amount they are allowed to charge.
-Some of those firms are not even trained Accountants.
+Some of those firms are not even represented by trained Accountants.

-As a general rule of thumb, when an ODSP recipient lives with his or her family and receives the standard boarder rate of $823 per month, a family member who provides support to the ODSP recipient ordinarily would be able to get a transfer of the full Disability Tax Credit.
+As a general rule of thumb, if an ODSP recipient lives with his or her family and receives support from them, the family member who provides support to the ODSP recipient ordinarily would be able to get a transfer of the full Disability Tax Credit.
 If the ODSP recipient earns other income, there are some restrictions which must be taken into account.
 Please refer to Canada Revenue Agency tax guides if this is your situation.
 In addition, if the family member provides some or all of the person’s food, shelter or clothing on a regular and consistent basis the credit may be able to be transferred even if the person does not live with the family member.

 3. Tax Deductions, Credits and Benefits:

-The next section of this article relates to the various deductions, credits and benefits that are available to people with disabilities and caregivers of people with disabilities.
-It is intended that we will list the categories that are available to people with disabilities themselves and categories that are available to the caregivers of people with disabilities.
+The next section of this guide relates to the various deductions, credits and benefits that are available to people with disabilities and their caregivers.
+We will list the categories that are available to people with disabilities themselves and categories that are available to the caregivers of people with disabilities.
 We suggest that you scan each of the descriptions and if it sounds like that particular deduction may apply to you and your situation, then you can investigate further into the details of the rules and regulations.